Starkwolfsvg/CodePlay-EdTech-MERN/README.md

 ## Acknowledgements

-The CodePlay was created by Pranjal Mishra.
-Special thanks to Love Babbar Bhaiya and CodeHelp.

-## Contact

-If you have any questions or suggestions regarding this project, please feel free to contact Email - PranjalMishraContact@gmail.com.
+Thanks to Love Babbar Bhaiya's Web dev course, I was able to build this project